Professional Development Opportunity Detail Page

 Noncredit registration is $400 (or $200 half-price discount for teachers who must pay out-of-pocket and cannot get reimbursed).
 Contact Jane.Jackson@asu.edu for details.

 For graduate credit only: the ASU application fee is $70.
-(ASU charges a late fee of $50 for applications that are not paid by May 13, and a another late fee of $50 for this course registration after 1 week before a course begins.)
+(ASU charges a late fee of $50 for this course registration after 1 week before a course begins.)
 Students must have proof of MMR immunity on file at the ASU Student Health Center before registering for a course.

 Arizona teachers can apply for partial tuition scholarships.
 Out-of-state teachers for whom ASU tuition is a financial hardship are asked to contact Jane Jackson: Jane.Jackson@asu.edu.

-On-campus housing can be arranged (private room, shared bath) for about $670 (+ $25 linens optional).
+On-campus housing can be arranged (private room, shared bath) for $780 (+ $25 linens optional).
 Beautiful low-cost family housing in upscale Scottsdale, 7 miles north of campus.
 Contact Jane Jackson for information.

 The Phoenix Sky Harbor airport is very close.
 The Mesa Gateway airport is roughly 20 miles away.